-By Charles A. Eastman (Ohiyesa), 1918
+By Charles A. Eastman (Ohiyesa), 1918.

 Chief Gall was one of the most aggressive leaders of the Sioux nation in their last stand for freedom.

 Let us follow his trail.
 He was no tenderfoot.
-He never asked a soft place for himself.
+He never asked for a soft place for himself.
 He always played the game according to the rules and to a finish.
-To be sure, like every other man, he made some mistakes, but he was an Indian and never acted the coward.
+To be sure, like every other man, he made some mistakes, but he was an Indian and never acted a coward.

 The earliest stories told of his life and doings indicate the spirit of the man in that of the boy.

 When he was only about three years old, the Blackfoot band of Sioux were on their usual roving hunt, following the buffalo while living their natural happy life upon the wonderful wide prairies of the Dakotas.